Close

 2. Design Exploration:

-Were there any challenges securing the planning consent?
+Were there any challenges in securing planning consent?

-After securing planning consent, what did you provide to allow the project to move forward?
+After securing planning consent, what steps moved the project forward?

 After securing planning consent, our focus shifted to facilitating the project's progression.
 Here is a breakdown of the steps we took: